dendronhq/dendron-site/vault/dendron.faq.md

 ## Other

+### How to launch dendron with most recent vault quickly?

+In menu bar of VSCode, select `File` -> `New Window` and click the Dendron workspace in Recent section of the Welcome tab.

 ### Why are there `root` files in my notes?

 When you initialize a vault, `root.md` and `root.schema.yml` get created inside each vault.